Your questions answered

 Seamless takes a stewardship approach, which recognises that the fashion and clothing brands who place clothes on the market are responsible for the entire life of that garment, from design through to recycling or sustainable disposal.

-Seamless will be funded by a 4 cent per garment levy paid by ‘stewards’ who are the clothing brands who become members of the scheme.
+Seamless will initially be funded by a 4 cent per garment levy paid by ‘stewards’ who are the clothing brands who become members of the scheme.
+This contribution is reduced to 3 cents for every garment that meets the eco-modulation criteria.
 If 60% of the market by volume sign up to the scheme, a funding pool of $36 million will be raised per year to transform the industry.
 These funds will be invested in four priority areas:

 1. Circular design: incentivising clothing design that is more durable, repairable, sustainable and recyclable